zabackary/vexmason/README.md

 > [!WARNING]
 >
-> As the maintainer's team has switched to either PROS or vexide, this repo isn't
+> ~~As the maintainer's team has switched to either PROS or vexide, this repo isn't
 > maintained much anymore.
 No new features will be added but bugs will still be
-> fixed if they are reported.
+> fixed if they are reported.~~
+>
+> One of the teams working with the maintainer has switched to vexide, but
+> there are still two teams who will use vexmason in the coming season.

 ## Features

 - [x] Integrate into the native VEX VSCode extension and bundle files behind- the-scenes.
 - [x] Read a config file and substitute defined constants.
-- [ ] _(in progress)_ Lets you select possible constant values from a UI.
+- [ ] Completely replace the VEXCode VSCode extension for easier installation and better DX

 ## Installation

 > [!NOTE]
 >
-> VEXMason is only supported on Windows for now.
+> vexmason is only supported on Windows for now.
 The code is cross-platform,
 > though, so as soon as I finish initial development I'll work on supporting
 > Linux.
 Please let me know if you would like to try to build on OSX.
+>
+> The maintainer now uses a Linux laptop, so it's a bit ironic.

 Installation is easy.
 Just head over to the
 [GitHub releases page](https://github.com/zabackary/vexmason/releases/) and